Everything you need to know about second properties.

 It seems likely that professional landlords, who previously operated traditional buy-to-let properties, will increasingly begin to consider holiday lets as a viable option, following tax and regulatory changes.
 For example, 2021 is the first full year where you can’t deduct mortgage expenses from rental income.
 This, however, doesn’t apply to furnished holiday cottages which means they can achieve attractive rental yields.
 So, if you’re deciding between the two, now may be the perfect time to invest in a holiday property.

 2. Mortgages for holiday homes, holiday lets and buy-to-lets – what’s the difference?

 If you’re looking to invest in a second property, it’s important to decide how it’s going to be used.
-Should you capitalise on the staycation boom and buy a holiday home that you can let out short term when you’re not enjoying it yourself?
+Should you buy a holiday home that you can let out short term when you’re not enjoying it yourself?
 Or a buy-to-let property that you can rent out on a long-term basis?

 The type of mortgage you need will depend on how you intend to use the holiday home.